condense9/hark-lang/examples/hello/README.md

 $ sls deploy
 ```

-Finally, upload the program:
+This will create three Lambda functions, and a DynamoDB database.
+The functions are:
+- `set_exe` - set the executable program (i.e. the definitions of functions)
+- `new` - call a function with some arguments (start a new evaluation session)
+- `resume` - resume an evaluation session (used internally)

+Upload the program by POSTing to `/set_exe`:

 ```
 $ ../../scripts/upload.sh hello.c9
 ```

-Now definitions in `hello.c9` are callable.
+Now definitions in `hello.c9` are callable, by POSTing to `new`.

-## Calling deployed functions

-Invoke a function called `new`, and pass a JSON file containing the arguments.
+### Invoke

+Call the `new` Lambda function, and pass the configuration as in the payload.

 ```
-$ sls invoke -f new -p test_main.json | jq -r | jq .
+$ sls invoke -f new -p test_printer.json | jq -r | jq .
 ```

-(this is wrapped in `./test.sh`)

 Example (pseudo) JSON file: